khooax/rag-project/README.md

 ### LLM-as-Judge Design and Limitations

-All three judge prompts (faithfulness, correctness, hallucination) use the same Llama 3.1 8B model that generated the answers.
+All three judge prompts (faithfulness, correctness, hallucination) use the same Llama 3.1 8B model that generated the answers (for cost reasons).
 This introduces **self-serving bias**: a model evaluated by itself will tend to rate its own outputs favourably compared to evaluation by an independent model.

 For a production deployment, a better approach is:
 - Use a separate, stronger model as judge (GPT-4o-mini at ~$0.01 per evaluation run)
 - Supplement with human annotation on a stratified sample of 50-100 questions
 - Track judge-human agreement as a calibration metric

-For this project, the self-judge setup is retained for cost reasons.
-All reported judge scores should be interpreted as upper-bound estimates.

 ---

 ### Evaluation Results

-Run `python eval.py` or `python eval.py --quick` (10 questions) to populate this section.
+Run `python eval.py` (20 qns) or `python eval.py --quick` (10 qns)

 ```
 Generated: